ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 <!-- section-separator -->

 #### Success
-Next time you have SolarWinds alerts, you'll see them in the BigPanda Incident Dashboard.
+The next time SolarWinds generates an alert, you'll see it in the Incident Dashboard.